 Feel free to read our guide on the UKCA marking requirements or explore our FAQ section about the UKCA mark below.
 The guidance on UKCA is changing rapidly so please come back for updates or sign up for our UKCA updates

-The UKCA (UK Conformity Assessed) marking is the new UK product marking that will be used, subject to parliamentary approval, for certain goods being placed on the UK market if we leave the EU without a deal.
+The UKCA (UK Conformity Assessed) marking is the new UK product marking that will be used, for certain goods being placed on the UK market following the UK’s exit from the EU.

 Goodbye CE mark.
 Hello UKCA mark!

 The UKCA mark is a mark that can be applied to a product by the manufacturer to ensure that it meets all the essential requirements for products of that type.

 No. However during the transition from CE Mark to UKCA mark, there is as of yet no statutory requirements telling us which products need UKCA marking.
 As a guide for now your best guess is to assume that the product directives of CE marking will be transposed to UK law in full.
 Note, this is a good rule of thumb but it is by no means certain.

 You must complete a conformity assessment of your product to the essential requirements to ensure that is safe.
 Then hold the evidence for up to 10 years in case an enforcement authority challenge its status.

 No. You do not have to use a registered conformity body.
 However, you may want help to ensure that your products are being put through an appropriate conformity assessment procedure.